 Mount Victory is a tiny village located in the state of Ohio.
 With a population of 595 people and just one neighborhood, Mount Victory is the 648th largest community in Ohio.
-Much of the housing stock in Mount Victory was built prior to World War II, making it one of the older and more historic villages in the country.
+Mount Victory has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Mount Victory is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Mount Victory is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Mount Victory is a village of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Mount Victory who work in law enforcement and fire fighting (12.31%), sales jobs (9.54%), and healthcare suport services (8.31%).

-Being a small village, Mount Victory does not have a public transit system used by locals to get to and from work.
+Mount Victory is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Mount Victory in 2022 was $28,955, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $115,820 for a family of four.
 However, Mount Victory contains both very wealthy and poor people as well.